DEBT SOLUTIONS

 Would I be better with a Debt Arrangement Scheme?,

-A Debt Arrangement Scheme is another formal debt solution available in Scotland, which is overseen by the Scottish Government.
+A Debt Arrangement Scheme (DAS) is another formal debt solution available in Scotland, which is overseen by the Scottish Government and is designed for individuals struggling with multiple debts.

-You will continue to pay into the agreement until you have paid your unsecured debt in full, as there is no debt forgiveness.
+The DAS requires you to pay into your DPP until you’ve paid your unsecured debt in full as there’s no opportunity for debt forgiveness.

-If you are wondering which to choose between a DAS and sequestration, you should talk to a debt adviser today.
+If you are struggling to choose between a DAS and a sequestration, you should talk to a debt adviser.
+They will review your situation and discuss your available options to ensure you make the right option for your circumstances.

 Where can I get debt advice and more information?